 We have a dedicated Allied Health and Therapeutic Solutions team made up of multi-disciplinary professionals who have a strong reputation for providing quality behaviour supports for people with complex support needs and/or mental health.
 We work from a Human Rights based model, using the least restrictive methods.
 Our team are here to support you to live the life you want to live and achieve your goals and dreams!

-Our team provides various supports under the NDIS, including Positive Behaviour Support (PBS), Support Coordination and Specialist Support Coordination.
+Our team provides various supports under the NDIS, including Positive Behaviour Support (PBS) and Community Nursing.

 Sam is one of our Positive Behaviour Support Practitioners.
 His roles and responsibilities include monitoring, reporting and analysing behaviours within PBS plans and functional behavioural analyses for CLO participants of whom have PBS funding available in their NDIS plans.
 The majority of participants Sam works with are transitioning from forensic facilities such as James Nash House or general mental health facilities like the Glenside Health Services campus.
 Sam has had many roles within CLO, starting as a person centred support worker and then spending time as a service coordinator before joining the clinical team.
 Sam’s tertiary background is criminology and psychology, which has certainly helped his more recent roles and is a great interest and passion of his.